-That’s not to say if someone wants to treat you, you should turn it down.
+That’s not to say if some people wants to treat you, you should turn it down.

 Girl you deserve to be pampered, take that gift card and get the spa treatment.
-After all, you’re saving your own money.
+After all, you’re saving your own cash.

-Tip: A piggy bank may be a better option for this as opposed to a jar because the money is not easily accessible, and you won’t be tempted to spend it on something frivolous.
+Tip: A piggy bank may be a better option for this as opposed to a jar because the cash is not easily accessible, and you won’t be tempted to spend it on something frivolous.
 See really cute piggy banks below, you can use for yourself or your little ones!

 3. The Coupon Money Saving Challenge

 Another wonderful invention is the advent of coupon apps.
 You don’t have to go grocery shopping again looking like the discount-crazed mom.
 With some coupon apps, you’ll save money on grocery shopping and get some cash back.